How A ThirstyCat Water Fountain Is Made

 And why our cat water fountains and indoor fountains cost what they do.
 If you’d rather see a video of how we make our handmade ceramic cat fountains instead of reading about it please scroll to the bottom.

-Because so many of the products we encounter today are mass produced, and inexpensive, many of us have become blind and insensitive to those which are not.
+Because so many of the products we encounter today are mass produced, and inexpensive, many of us have become a bit insensitive to those which are not.
 How often do you encounter a handmade product?
 Particularly a handmade functional product?
 How many handmade functional products do you own?
-Do you own a cat water fountain?
+Do you own a ThirstyCat water fountain?
+Because if you do you know exactly what is meant here about quality.

 If you own a commercially made cat water fountain then you own something that was made on an assembly line by the thousands, probably in China – each is identical to the other with absolutely nothing to distinguish it from any of the tens or hundreds of thousands of its kind.
 And that’s fine, if that is what you want.
 You probably paid a fair price for your cat water fountain – enough for the company to make a healthy profit in the sale of tens of thousands of them – but not too much to make it out of reach of your economy.
 As said, so long as they are not made of plastic, (which is harmful to cats) those cat water fountains are fine.
 If that is what you want.
 But they can’t be compared to a handmade cat water fountain.
 They are not even in the same league.
 Here is why.

-Before throwing, the clay needs to be worked in order to remove any air bubbles and to soften the clay and make it malleable.
+Before throwing, the clay needs to be worked in order to align the molecules, remove any air bubbles and to make it malleable.
 That is called ‘wedging’ the clay.
 Once wedged and the wheel is set up with the necessary tools and a bowl of water the throwing begins.
 Most people have seen at least images of this so no need for too much detail here.
 The ball of clay, previously weighed out for the size bowl wanted, is thrown onto the bat and centered.
-This is how you get a perfectly round cat water fountain.
-(They can still warp at any time in the drying and firing processes – some always do.
-Those are marked down and sold as Reduced with the flaw stated).
+This is how you get a perfectly round cat water fountain

 Everyone who tries their hand at throwing on the wheel is amazed at how easy it is not.
 Many give up after the first episode of trying to learn how to center a ball of clay, let alone form it into a pleasingly shaped vessel.
-Thirstycats employs deeply skilled and experienced potters.
+At Thirstycat we employ deeply skilled and experienced potters.
 We don’t call ourselves ‘masters’ – we’re not even sure what that would be – but we’re very good potters and we can throw.
-Which is why we can make the beautiful cat water fountains we do.
+Which is one reason why at ThirstyCat we can make the beautiful cat water fountains we do.

 When sufficiently dried but not too dry the cat fountain bowl is put on the trimming wheel.
 Because we are experienced potters we don’t need to trim anything off the bowl itself usually – it is already the thickness and form we want – but we do need to give it a ‘foot’.